Ellis County Master Gardener Association (ECMGA)

 The Ellis County Master Gardener Association supports Texas A&M Agrilife Extension Service in the community through our annual Expo, numerous horticultural classes, speaking engagements, monthly newsletter, and our community and learning gardens.

-Created in 1997 with five members, one who is still active, we are celebrating 20 years as a local gardening association in 2017.
+Created in 1997 with five members, one who is still active, we will be celebrating 22 years as a local gardening association in 2019.
 Our Master Gardeners volunteer an average of 8,000 plus hours yearly, at a value of more than $184,000 annually helping the Agrilife Extension service achieve their mission of disseminating horticultural information to the county.
 An intern training class is conducted yearly bringing new talent into the association.
 Our 94 volunteer members share their interests, specializations, and service to the community through various forums.

-In March 2018, the association will hold its 18th Lawn and Garden Expo.
+In March 2018, the association held its 18th Lawn and Garden Expo.
 This annual event is highly anticipated by all who attend, from Ellis County and other surrounding counties.
 Each year over 2,500 attendees attend educational sessions, purchase plants, meet vendors, and have the opportunity to ask gardening questions.

 Ellis County Master Gardeners are most proud of our ability to offer scholarships to graduating seniors in Ellis County.
 Our scholarship program is funded by our annual Lawn and Garden Expo.
 The Ellis County Master Gardeners are proud to have awarded $71,100 in scholarships, since beginning this program in 2003, to 39 Ellis County seniors.

-In 2018 we will produce our 12th annual gardening focused calendar which is always eagerly awaited by both gardeners and local nurseries for its helpful gardening information and timely garden reminders.
+Our 2019, 13th annual gardening-focused calendar is now available which is always eagerly awaited by both gardeners and local nurseries for its helpful gardening information and timely garden reminders.
 The Master Gardeners give away over 5,400 copies of the calendar.
 Click here to see a list of sponsors who have the free calendars available.

 Ellis County’s Junior Master Gardener Program has grown each year and currently has over 200 students enrolled.
-This program is in several elementary schools and also has a group specifically for home schoolers in the county.
+This program is in several elementary schools and also has a group specifically for those home schooled in the county.